k-mccalla/Project-work/README.md

 cd c:\Users\....

+4) Use the command dir to see all the directory.
-3) Run the Java File in command prompt.
+5) Run the Java File in command prompt.

 ## Running the tests